dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"lists": [<list-definition>,<list-definition>,...]`

 Often in order to characterize or classify a real world object, we use a sequential or hierarchical list of terms.
-For example a hypothetical classification of classical music genres could be as :
+For example a classification of disciplines in the Humanities might look like follows:

-- Orchestral music
-  - Symphony
-  - Symphony poem
-  - Overture
-  - Concerto
-  - Ballet
-  - Incidential music
+- Performing arts
-  - Suite
+  - Music
     - Chamber music
-  - String trio
-  - Piano trio
-  - String quartet
-  - Piano quartet
-  - String quintet
-  - Piano quintet
-  - Other
-- Solo instrumental
-  - Organ
-  - Piano
-  - Harpsichord
-  - Spinet
-  - Guitar
-  - Lute
-  - Violin
-  - Flute
-  - Other
-- Vocal Music
-  - Choir
-    - Oratorios
-    - Passions
-    - Cantatas
-    - Masses
-    - Motets
-    - Madrigals
-    - Psalms
-  - Solo
-    - Songs
-    - Arias
-- Opera
-  - Comic opera
-  - Serious Opera
-  - Opera Semiseria
-  - Opera Conrnique
-  - Grand opera
-  - Opera verismo
+    - Church music
+    - Conducting
+      - Choirs
+      - Orchestras
+    - Music history
+    - Musictheory
+    - Musicology
+    - Jazz
+    - Pop/Rock
+  - Dance
+    - Choreography
+  - Theatre
+    - Acting
+    - Directing
+    - Playwriting
+    - Scenography
+  - Movies/Television
+    - Animation
+    - Live action
+- Visual arts
+  - Fine arts
+    - Drawing
+    - Painting
+    - Photography
+  - Applied Arts
+    - Animation
+    - Architecture
+    - Decorative arts
+- History
+  - Ancient history
+  - Modern history
+- Languages and literature
+  - Linguistics
+    - Grammar
+    - Etymology
+    - Phonetics
+    - Semantics
+  - Literature
+    - Fiction
+    - Non-fiction
+    - Theory of literature
+- Philosophy
+  - Aesthetics
+  - Applied philosophy
+  - Epistemology
+    - Justification
+    - Reasoning
+  - Metaphysics
+    - Determinism and free will
+    - Ontology
+    - Philosophy of mind
+    - Teleology

 DSP allows to define such controlled vocabularies or thesauri.
-They can be arranged "flat" or in "hierarchies" (as the given example about music genres is).
+They can be arranged "flat" or in "hierarchies" (as the given example about the disciplines in Humanities is).
 The definition of these entities are called "lists" in the DSP.
 Thus, the list object is used to give the resources of the ontology a taxonomic quality.
 A taxonomy makes it possible to categorize a resource.
 The big advantage of a taxonomic structure as it is implemented by the DSP is that the user can subcategorize the objects.
 This allows the user to formulate his search requests more or less